D4di69/simplebinarytree/README.md

 The special thing about this script is that we aren't using any classes nor objects, just dicts!

 # Updates
--05/12/2022 Added length and depth calculation, found problems with the node IDentifier (multiple nodes can have the same ID, still not solved)
+-05/12/2022 Added length and depth calculation, found problems with the node IDentifier (just fixed) + fixed other bugs.

 # Note
 You are free to use this code (unlicense), note that at the moment this script doesn't have any user input and it contains only a "create node" function. <br />